INTRODUCTION AND HISTORICAL BACKGROUND

 Cystic fibrosis is now recognized as the most common lethal genetic disease in the Caucasian population, with an estimated 30,000 patients in the United States and 27,000 in Europe.
 CF is most common among Caucasians of northern European descent, with a disease prevalence of ~1 in 3,000 births, and the frequency of being a carrier of a defective CF gene is estimated as 1 in 29.
 The disease occurs less commonly in other ethnic groups, having approximate incidences of 1 in 4,000-10,000 Latin Americans, 1 in 15,000 African Americans, and 1 in 35,000 Asian Americans.

 CF is an autosomal recessive disorder caused by mutations in the gene encoding the cystic fibrosis transmembrane conductance regulator (CFTR) protein.
 The CFTR gene is located on the long arm of chromosome 7 at position 7q31.
 Over 2,500 distinct CFTR mutations have been identified, but deletion of phenylalanine at position 508 (ΔF508) of the CFTR protein is by far the most common.
 Between 65% and 75% of CF patients in the United States are homozygous or compound heterozygous for a ΔF508 mutation.

-The CFTR protein is expressed primarily on the apical membrane of epithelial cells, where it functions ...
+The CFTR protein is expressed primarily on the apical membrane of epithelial cells, where ...